-7.12.11 ROD (AquadB) 5V, 350kHz (X1)
+8.12.13 ROD (AquadB) 5V, 350kHz (X1)

-Wiring of a 5V incremental encoder (ROD, AquadB) as a feedback (primary or secondary, \Rightarrow p.72).
+Wiring of a 5V incremental encoder (ROD, AquadB) as a feedback (primary or secondary, ⇒ p.74).
 Every time the 24V auxiliary voltage is switched on, the amplifier need start-up information for the position controller (parameter value MPHASE).
-With this feedback type the amplifier executes a wake&shake.
+Depending on the setting of FBTYPE a wake&shake is executed or the value for MPHASE is taken out of the servo amplifier's EEPROM.